 Reebok’s ill-fated 2012 campaign was eventually pulled.
 While this tagline is obviously offensive and misogynistic — Reebok gets some points for attempting to be funny but loses more for their terrible messaging.

 2. “If it doesn’t get all over the place, it doesn’t belong in your face.”

 Carl’s Jr. was an early pioneer of the questionable practice of combining sexy imagery with fast food advertising.
-This suggestive and slightly off 1996 tagline is no exception.
+This suggestive and slightly off advertising slogan from 1996 is no exception.

 3. “It’s not for Women”

 What was Dr. Pepper’s thinking with this 2011 campaign?
 Were they hoping to alienate half of all consumers, attempting to capitalize on reverse psychology, or did they just think men needed even their soft drinks to be hyper-masculine?
 This tagline definitely earned its spot in the top three most terrible.

 Ford’s ill-fated 2008 campaign was so boring you probably forgot about it completely.
 If the Ford team was going for simplicity, they overshot it by a lot!

 5. “Imagine more snacks than you can imagine.”

 The BP am/pm slogan is repetitive and reads like a stoned teenager’s description of the aisles of BP am/pm, which kind of works.
 We’ll give points to the marketing department at BP for this company slogan because it’s obvious they are familiar with their audience excluding the repetitive word.